rambutan32/librambutan/docs/README-building.txt

 static content (like style sheets); source/_templates/ is meant to contain Sphinx templates.

-Read more about Sphinx and use the existing leaflabs-docs source for examples when writing new docs.
+Read more about Sphinx and use the existing source for examples when writing new docs.
 The directory tmpl/ contains template ReST files you should sometimes use when creating a page that follows a pattern (like a libmaple API page), in order to keep the style